duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/20_ros_baseline.md

 ### How to Improve your Submission {#duckietown-baseline-improve}

-As alluded to above, a good way to get started could be to copy one of the packages defined in the [Duckietown dt-core repo](https://github.com/duckietown/dt-core) or the [Duckietown dt-car-interface repo]](https://github.com/duckietown/dt-car-interface) into the `submission_ws` folder and modify it.
+As alluded to above, a good way to get started could be to copy one of the packages defined in the [Duckietown dt-core repo](https://github.com/duckietown/dt-core) or the [Duckietown dt-car-interface repo](https://github.com/duckietown/dt-car-interface) into the `submission_ws` folder and modify it.
 Note that your modified package will automatically get run because of the order of the sourcing of the catkin workspaces in the `run_and_start.sh` launch file.

 If you would like to add a new package and node that includes a functionality not already run by `lane_following.launch` or you would like to change the connectivity of interfaces of these nodes, then you will also need:

  - to write your own launch file that launches your node and also all of the other nodes from the base images that you would still like to use.
- - modify the launch file `run_and_start.sh` so that it launches your newly created launchfile.
+ - to modify the launch file `run_and_start.sh` so that it launches your newly created launchfile.
 You could equally define a new launchfile, but then make sure that it gets executed in the last line of your `Dockerfile`.

 ### Other Possibly Useful Utilities